USNS Richard E. Byrd

+Construction and career

 The contract to build her was awarded to National Steel and Shipbuilding Company (NASSCO) of San Diego, California, on 18 July 2003.
-She was launched from the building ways into the San Diego Bay on the evening of 15 May 2007; Bolling Byrd Clarke, Admiral Byrd's eldest daughter, broke the ceremonial bottle of champagne on the ship's bow to start the launch amid fireworks and fanfare.
+She was launched from the building ways into San Diego Bay on the evening of 15 May 2007; Bolling Byrd Clarke, Admiral Byrd's eldest daughter, broke the ceremonial bottle of champagne on the ship's bow to start the launch amid fireworks and fanfare.
 Construction continued until the U.S. Navy accepted her on 14 November 2007.
 Additional construction work continued until she was delivered to Military Sealift Command (MSC) for crewing and placed in service on 8 January 2008.

 She completed a fitting-out period as well as multiple operational inspections and trials, including a full INSURV inspection on 27 March 2008.
 A final period of modifications and design alterations was completed during a 70-day availability before full fleet introduction on 25 July 2008.
 The ship joined the Pacific Fleet and predominantly operates in the Far East and Indian Ocean operation areas.